suishen01/cleanchat/README.md

 * Chat
 * Show the tolerance score of each message
 * Filter out any toxic messages based on tolerance level

+## Test Script
+* A test script between two people is created
+* To check the script, either login as youngman@test.com test123 or youngwoman@test.com test123